Kamran-Afzali/Kamran-Afzali.github.io/_posts/2025-09-25-Anomaly_detection.md

 Statistical methods are some of the earliest techniques used for anomaly detection.
 These methods assume that "normal" data follows a specific distribution, and deviations from this distribution are considered anomalies.
 They are particularly useful for small or well-structured datasets. **Z-Score Analysis** is one of the simplest statistical techniques.
 Here, anomalies are identified by measuring how far a data point deviates from the mean, scaled by the standard deviation.
 R's `stats` package provides the necessary tools for this approach.
 The `outliers` package extends this functionality by offering functions like `grubbs.test` for detecting single outliers and `dixon.test` for multiple outliers.
 For multivariate data, Mahalanobis distance is a popular metric used to detect outliers.
 The 'mvoutlier' package in R provides functions to calculate Mahalanobis distances and identify multivariate outliers.

-### Clustering-Based Approaches
+### Clustering-Based and Density-Based Approaches

 Clustering-based methods leverage the notion that normal data points form dense clusters, whereas anomalies are far from any cluster.
 These methods are well-suited for multi-dimensional data. **k-Means Clustering**, implemented in the `stats` package, partitions data into clusters.
 Observations far from the centroids of these clusters can be flagged as anomalies.
 A more robust variant, **DBSCAN (Density-Based Spatial Clustering of Applications with Noise)**, is implemented in the `dbscan` package.
 DBSCAN does not require a predefined number of clusters and can identify anomalies as points that do not belong to any cluster.
-The **clValid** package provides tools for assessing clustering validity, which can be useful for determining whether a clustering-based anomaly detection approach is suitable for your data.
+The `clValid` package provides tools for assessing clustering validity, which can be useful for determining whether a clustering-based anomaly detection approach is suitable for your data.
+Density-based methods assess the density of data points and flag points in sparse regions as anomalies. **Local Outlier Factor (LOF)** is a popular density-based technique available in the `DMwR` package.
+LOF compares the density of a point to its neighbors, assigning higher anomaly scores to points in sparsely populated regions.
+For datasets with continuous features, **Gaussian Mixture Models (GMM)**, available in the `mclust` package, model the data as a mixture of Gaussian distributions.
+Observations with low probabilities under the fitted model are identified as anomalies.

 ### Machine Learning Approaches